treasurenetprotocol/treasurenet-docs/docs/protocolDevelopers/modules/gov.md

 1. Title - the distinguishing name of the proposal, typically the way the that explorers list proposals
 2. Description - the body of the proposal that further describes what is being proposed and details surrounding the proposal
-3. Deposit - the amount that will be contributed to the deposit (in micro-ATOMs "uatom") from the account submitting the proposal
+3. Deposit - the amount that will be contributed to the deposit from the account submitting the proposal Real example
-   Real example

 ```json